rlr-smu/camarl/Hierarchical_MTM/README.md

-# Hierarchical Learning Approach for Maritime Traffic Management
+# Hierarchical Multiagent Reinforcement Learning for Maritime Traffic Management.
-This repository contains code base for chapter 5, Hierarchical Learning Approach for Maritime Traffic Management.
+This repository contains the code for paper, Hierarchical Multiagent Reinforcement Learning for Maritime Traffic Management.
+(AAMAS-20)

 ## Installations